Zephyrias/HatScribe/README.md

 Final Project for EECS 493

 To view our project locally, load index.html in a browser of your choice.
-Note: The "New Note!" button is implemented for testing purposes.

 Currently implemented features:
 - Main menu